niklasnson/TEN10-2017/TDDD12/kapitel1.md

 [manufacturer, manufacturer_country]

 /*
 Even if the designer has specified the primary key as {Model Full Name}, the relation is not in 2NF because of the other candidate keys. {Manufacturer, Model} is also a candidate key, and Manufacturer Country is dependent on a proper subset of it: Manufacturer.
-To make the design conform to 2NF, it is necessary to have two relations:
+To make the design conform to 2NF, it is necessary to have two relations.
 */

 ```